Jurisdiction of the CIRB

 - Federal Crown corporations (including, among others, Atomic Energy of Canada Limited and the national museums)

-In addition to broadcasters and Crown Corporations, the Status of the Artist Act applies to federal government departments and agencies.
+In addition to broadcasters and Crown corporations, the Status of the Artist Act applies to federal government departments and agencies.
+The CIRB is responsible for the interpretation and administration of Part II (Professional Relations) of the Status of the Artist Act.

-The Labour Program of Employment and Social Development Canada also plays a role in the administration of the Canada Labour Code Part II (Occupational Health and Safety) and Part III (Labour Standards).
+The Labour Program of Employment and Social Development Canada plays a role in the administration of Part II (Occupational Health and Safety) and Part III (Labour Standards) of the Code, and is responsible for processing WEPP applications, along with Service Canada.
+For more information, please visit the WEPP website and the Labour Program website.

 If you are a federal public servant, you are subject to the Federal Public Sector Labour Relations Act, administered by the Federal Public Sector Labour Relations and Employment Board.